Jeffrey Kroessler speaks to the unique challenges of historic preservation in Queens and how the preservation landscape has changed during his career.

 Q: Yes.
 Starting with HDC.

 Q: You joined HDC in 1987 just as it switched from a committee of MAS to its own non-profit organization.
-So over the past 25 years, how has HDC evolved from when you began?
+So over the past twenty-five years, how has HDC evolved from when you began?

-Kroessler: Oh, it’s gone from a shoe-string volunteer organization, where we all stuffed envelopes together, and were learning about the city and issues from each other, and moving from one meeting place to another because we did not have a home, to a very established, financially solid, principle preservation organization that has a city-wide presence among the preservation community, among the elected officials, and the press.
+Kroessler: Oh, it’s gone from a shoe-string volunteer organization, where we all stuffed envelopes together, and were learning about the city and issues from each other, and moving from one meeting place to another because we did not have a home, to a very established, financially solid, principled preservation organization that has a city-wide presence among the preservation community, among the elected officials, and the press.
 It is an absolute success story.

 Q: Okay.
 And what work do you do for HDC?

 Kroessler: These days, I attend meetings.
 I attend meetings and attend meetings.
 There’s more than that.
 For example, being involved with the conference, doing the conceptualizing of the conference, trying to determine what the program should be, the structure of the conference, who should be invited and why, what topics we want to cover, what is the point of the conference, all of those issues, which is more than putting out the flyers.
 There are staff that do that.
 Not doing publicity, handling the space, ordering the coffee, that’s what’s staff is doing.
 All of the logistics making it work.
-At the beginning, we all did all the logistics, including stuffing envelopes and doing the mail, going down and testifying, reading testimony, and the rest, going out to neighborhoods everywhere.
+At the beginning, we all did all the logistics, including stuffing envelopes and doing the mailings, going down and testifying, reading testimony, and the rest, going out to neighborhoods everywhere.

-So what I do is I try and — I mean, what any board member does is guide the organization to what should the organization be doing.
+So what I do is I try and—I mean, what any board member does is guide the organization to what should the organization be doing.
 What should our position be.
 Should we be aggressive on a position or just watch it or say this is beyond our mandate.

 Q: Okay.
 Great.